Skip to main content

 How to Count Unique Values in Excel: What You Need to Know

-If you work with data, counting unique values is a must because clean data produces better insights.
 In this guide, I’ll show you how to count unique values in Excel.
 I'll also show you special cases, such as how to handle case-sensitivity, or how to count unique values based on one or more conditions.

-A Note on Unique Values vs. Distinct Values in Excel
+Unique Values vs. Distinct Values in Excel

-Distinct values are the different values in a dataset, with duplicates removed.
-For example, in the list A, A, B, C, C, D, the distinct values are A, B, C, D.
+• Distinct values are the different values in a dataset, with duplicates removed.
+For example, in the list A, A, B, C, C, D, the distinct values are A, B, C, D

-Unique Values, on the other hand, are values that occur only once in the dataset.
+• Unique Values, on the other hand, are values that occur only once in the dataset.
 Using the same example, the unique values are B and D (because A and C appear more than once).

 For the first half of the article, I will focus on different ways to count unique values in Excel.
 But, if you have landed here by accident and are really looking to count distinct values, I have you covered for this, also, if you want to scroll to the later section.

-Methods to Count Unique Values in Excel
+Two Ways to Count Unique Values in Excel

 There are two common ways to count unique values in Excel.